 Rollovers are also nontaxable, which is why they don't incur a penalty.

 The Age 50 Rule

 Certain government employees can access their retirement savings starting at age 50 rather than waiting until age 55 if they retire or leave their jobs early.
 These employees include nuclear materials couriers, United States Capitol Police, Supreme Court Police, and diplomatic security special agents.
-This rule applies to distributions from governmental defined benefit and defined contribution plans for employees who separate from service after reaching 50 years of age.
+This rule applies to distributions from governmental retirement plans for employees who separate from service after reaching 50 years of age.

-This change was made in 2016 as part of the Protecting Americans from Tax Hikes Act of 2015.
+This change was made in 2015 as part of the Defending Public Safety Employees' Retirement Act of 2015.

 Reporting the Early Distribution Penalty